smbjorklund/media_update/doc/render-array.md

 The items of a render array with keys that start with '#' are called **properties**.
 Examples of properties are '#markup', '#prefix', '#theme' etc.  The properties determine how the array is processed during rendering.
-Any other keys will reference the **children** of the render array.
+Any other keys correspond to the **children** of the render array.
 The children should themselves be render arrays, thus forming a recursive structure.

 A render array without either the '#markup' or '#theme' property will